apryakhin/legion.stanford.edu/gasnet.md

 installation of Linux with memory layout randomization we pass the `--disable-aligned-segments` flag to guarantee correct execution by GASNet.
-The `--disable-pshm` and `--disable-fca` flags disable shared memory and fast atomic operations which are unnecessary for Legion and can sometimes degrade performance.
+The `--disable-pshm` and `--disable-fca` flags disable shared memory and fast atomic operations which are unnecessary for Legion.

 While our installation for Keeneland is fairly straight-forward, some machines require more complex GASNet installations.
 As an example, our